 Wipe cache partition

-In case you are unable to perform the above method, you can enter the Recovery mode and then select the option “Wipe cache partition.”
-To access the Recovery mode, you have to power off your device and then press a specific combination of keys, which varies from one device to another.
+If you cannot perform the above method, you can enter the Recovery mode and then select the option “Wipe cache partition.”
+To access the Recovery mode, you have to power off your device and press a specific combination of keys, which varies from one device to another.
 Here are some examples (Samsung: Home, Power, and Volume buttons; LG: Power and Volume Down buttons; Nexus: Volume Up, Volume Down, Power button; HTC: Volume Down and Power button;)

 - Power off your phone or tablet